xcart/xcart-docs/_pages/kb_en/sales_channels/sell_your_products_with_buy_button.md

 8. The embed code is ready for pasting!

-## Embedding code
+## Embed the Code

-After you create a Buy Button in your X-Cart admin, you're ready to add it to your own website or blog.
-The process of adding embed code to your website's source HTML is a bit different depending on how and where you want your Buy Buttons and cart to appear, on your website platform.
+After a Buy Button has been created in your X-Cart admin, you're ready to add it to your own website or blog.
+The process of adding the embed code to your website's source HTML is a bit different depending on how and where you want your Buy Buttons and cart to appear on your website platform.

-In general, any website or platform, which allows to paste plain HTML code with script tags, can embed Buy Button card.
-Look for **HTML code** widget or **Code** text editor mode.
+In general, any website or platform that allows you to paste plain HTML code with script tags can embed the Buy Button cart.
+Look for an **HTML code** widget or **Code** text editor mode.
 Here are some tutorials for the most popular platforms:

-### Adding Buy Button to Wordpress blog
+### Add a Buy Button to a Wordpress Blog

-You can add embed code to individual posts and to the menu on the homepage of your WordPress blog.
+You can add your embed code to individual posts and to the menu on the homepage of your WordPress blog.

 You can also use embedded collections with custom themes to create an entire ecommerce site in WordPress.